varnish/zipnish/docs/index.rst

 Configuration
 =============

-A configuration file found at **/etc/zipnish/zipnish.cfg** is required with the following content:
+A configuration file found at **/etc/zipnish/zipnish.cfg** is required with a structure as described below:

 .. code-block:: sh